adoublef/blog/posts/form.md

 ## The `<form />` Element

-In the typical web application there are going to be two places that need to be validated to mitigate risk: the client & the server.
+In the typical web application there are going to be two places that need to be validated to mitigate risk: the client & the server. <!--  --> Our example will allow users to signup to use our services.
+Included in the form will be:

+- An *email address* that adheres to the syntax as specified by **RFC 5322** and extended by **RFC 6532**

+- A secure password that will need to be challenging enough that cannot be easily guessable

+- A display name that will be shown in the users dashboard.

+Though nowadays, it's strongly encouraged to outsource this task to a 3rd party authentication service, we are just highlighting a potential usecase, and so everything is still transferable.

+### HTML Validation

 The client, in our case the browser, has some built in validation that can be handled without JavaScript.
 This is handy for data that needs to be required, or needs to be a particular type of data (such as *email* or *number*).
 It can look something like this: